-Low Carb Cinnamon Apple Pancakes pack in so much delicious apple and cinnamon flavor and are surprisingly low in carbs, paleo friendly, and gluten free.
+Low Carb Apple Pancakes pack in so much delicious apple and cinnamon flavor and are surprisingly low in carbs, paleo friendly, and gluten-free.
+You may also want to try these low carb Flaxseed Pancakes or Almond Flour Pancakes.

 The trick to keeping these cinnamon apples pancakes low carb is using unsweetened applesauce and coconut flour.
 You could also add some apple extract to bump up the apple flavor even more.
 Everything is combined in the blender to make a super easy batter and then you can make pancakes or waffles.
 If you aren't watching carbs too closely, consider adding shredded apples to the batter for even more apple goodness.